From Paris to Versailles: 4 Quick Ways to Get There

 After you finish visiting the castle, take a walk in the city, and enjoy all its highlights.
 Go to the Halles Notre-Dame food market, enjoy one of the Equestrian National Academy shows, the Royal Opera which is considered by many to be the most beautiful in Europe, and many other precious landmarks!

 Versailles is the perfect day trip if you’ve been in Paris for some time and want to have a break from the vibrant and restless city of Paris, or even if you’ve come to visit Paris but have some time left and want to visit a city other than Paris!
 Versailles is definitely the best idea if you’re looking for a nice reprieve from the hustle & bustle of Paris.

 What you need to know

 There are a few things you need to know before planning your perfect day trip to Versailles:

 - The access to the gardens is free of charge, except on days the Musical Fountains Show or Musical Gardens are happening.
-These shows happen from March, 27th to October, 30th.
-They are worth attending to, because it will allow you to acquire new perspectives on the Palace.
-You should know that the entrance to the Gardens is included with the Passport, which will cost thirty euros.
+The Musical Fountains Shows and Musical Gardens are open-air walking tours.
+Until October 30th 2022, you can enjoy the Musical Gardens on Tuesdays, Thursdays and Fridays, and the Great Musical Waters on Saturdays and Sundays, in the gardens and groves opened for the occasion.
+During the summer period, the Musical Fountains show are scheduled every weekends, the Muscial Gardens and from Tuesday to Friday and the Fountains Night Show every Saturday nights, plus Thursday July 14th and Monday August 15th.
+They are worth attending, because it will allow you to acquire new perspectives on the Palace.
+You should know that the entrance to the Gardens is included with this kind of ticket, which will cost around 30 euros.

 - From the “Versailles Château-Rive Gauche” RER station to the Château de Versailles, you will have to walk for about fifteen minutes.